ibm-cloud-docs/AnalyticsEngine/faqs-general.md

 {: faq}
 {: support}

 {{site.data.keyword.iae_full_notm}} is available on {{site.data.keyword.Bluemix_notm}}.
-Follow this [link](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started) to learn more about the service and to start using it.
+See [Getting started with IBM Analytics Engine](/docs/AnalyticsEngine?topic=AnalyticsEngine-getting-started){: new_window} to learn more about the service and to start using it.
 You will also find tutorials and code samples to get you off to a fast start.

 ## Which distribution is used in {{site.data.keyword.iae_full_notm}}?
 {: #distribution}
 {: faq}

 {{site.data.keyword.iae_full_notm}} is based on open source Hortonworks Data Platform (HDP).
-To find the currently supported version see the  [documentation](/docs/AnalyticsEngine?topic=AnalyticsEngine-IAE-overview).
+To find the currently supported version see [Architecture and concepts on IBM Analytics Engine](/docs/AnalyticsEngine?topic=AnalyticsEngine-IAE-overview){: new_window}.

 ## Which HDP components are supported in {{site.data.keyword.iae_full_notm}}?
 {: #supported-hdp-components}
 {: faq}

-To see the full list of supported components and versions, see the [documentation](/docs/AnalyticsEngine?topic=AnalyticsEngine-IAE-overview).
+To see the full list of supported components and versions, see the [Architecture and concepts of IBM Analytics Engine](/docs/AnalyticsEngine?topic=AnalyticsEngine-IAE-overview){: new_window}.

 ## What node sizes are available in {{site.data.keyword.iae_full_notm}}?
 {: #node-sizes}
 {: faq}

-To see the currently supported node sizes, see the [documentation](/docs/AnalyticsEngine?topic=AnalyticsEngine-IAE-overview).
+To see the currently supported node sizes, see the [Architecture and concepts of IBM Analytics Engine](/docs/AnalyticsEngine?topic=AnalyticsEngine-IAE-overview){: new_window}.

 ## Why is there so little HDFS space on the clusters?
 {: #hdfs-space}